 Fixed vs Reviewable critical illness policy

 Some critical illness policies offer the option to have a fixed premium so that the monthly price that you pay doesn't change for the duration of your insurance.
-The alternative is a reviewable premium which can reduce or increase over the course of the policy term based on the insurance company's review.
+The alternative is a reviewable premium that can reduce or increase over the policy term based on the insurance company's review.

 Guaranteed premium critical illness cover

 With the fixed or guaranteed premium option, premiums will remain at the same level throughout the policy term.